ZTC for Faculty

 • Rearrange or remix the content in an open resource.

-• Add glossaries, hyperlinks, and test bank.
+• Add glossaries, hyperlinks, and test banks.

 • Make edits to an open resource to improve accuracy and relevance for your course.